mstevenson888/epiR/README.md

 ## Contents

-The functions in \pkg{epiR} can be categorised into two main groups: Tools for epidemiolological analysis and tools for the analysis and assessment of surveillance data.
+The functions in `epiR` can be categorised into two main groups: Tools for epidemiolological analysis and tools for the analysis and assessment of surveillance data.
 A summary of the package functions is as follows:

 ### I. EPIDEMIOLOGY